atoonk/tcp-to-quic-proxy/README.md

 iperf3 -c 127.0.0.1 -p 4201 -P 1
 ```

-Node 4 is the Iperf Server.
+Node 4 is the Iperf Server, which will receive the traffic after it went through node 1 and 2, possibly with a tcp to quic to tcp translation
 ```
 iperf3 -c 127.0.0.1 -p 4201 -P 1
 ```